jsdclxvi/Reforestation/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## Did you know the first French fries weren't actually cooked in France?
+They were cooked in Greece.